-The artisanal jewelry company showed Facebook photo ads to a lookalike audience in a campaign to attract new customers and increase sales.
+The artisanal jewelry company showed Facebook photo ads to a lookalike audience to attract new customers and increase sales.

-The campaign resulted a 2.8X lift in return on ad spend!
+The campaign resulted in a 2.8X lift in return on ad spend!

-More specifically, they wanted to double the number of new customers acquired between Black Friday and Cyber Monday 2019, compared to the same period the previous year.
+More specifically, they wanted to double the number of new customers acquired between Black Friday and Cyber Monday 2019, compared to the previous year's same period.

 You can read more about how they accomplished their goal here.